Stardom Flashing Champions: Event

 The show featured a total of ten professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 The event's press conference took place on May 17, 2022 at the Tokyo Culture Culture venue and was broadcast live on Starsom's YouTube channel.

 New Japan Pro Wrestling's Great-O-Khan joined the commentary table for the night.
 The preshow portraited two matches.
 The first one saw Momo Kohgo, Saya Iida & Lady C picking a victory over Ami Sourei, Rina & Hina in a shuffled-unit six-woman tag tea match which was broadcast live on Stardom's YouTube channel.
 The second one saw Hanan retaining the Future of Stardom Championship against Ruaka.
 Tomoka Inaba from Professional Wrestling Just Tap Out, the then-time Sendai Girls Junior Champion stepped up to challenge Hanan for her title which the latter accepted.

 The third match portraited the confrontation of Prominence's Suzu Suzuki, Akane Fujita & Mochi Natsumi and Cosmic Angels' Unagi Sayaka, Mina Shirakawa & Waka Tsukiyama.
 The latter lost the confrontation after Suzuki scored the pinfall over Tsukiyama.
 The fourth match saw AZM securing the fourth successful defense of the High Speed Championship against Thekla.
 Momo Kohgo stepped up to challenge AZM on further notice for the title.
 In the fifth match, Stars unit leader Mayu Iwatani successfully scored her first defense of the SWA World Championship against Fukigen Death.
 The next match saw Tam Nakano and a returning Kairi defeating Utami Hayashishita & Miyu Amasaki.
-Next, Hazuki & Koguma successfully defended the Goddess of Stardom Championship for the first time in their second reign against Giulia & Mai Sakurai.
+Next, Hazuki & Koguma successfully defended the Goddesses of Stardom Championship for the first time in their second reign against Giulia & Mai Sakurai.
 Next, Saki Kashima, Momo Watanabe & Starlight Kid captured the Artist of Stardom Championship from Maika, Himeka & Natsupoi.
 The semi-main event saw Saya Kamitani successfully defending the Wonder of Stardom Championship against the 2022 Stardom Cinderella Tournament winner Mirai and then getting challenged by Starlight Kid.

 In the main event, Syuri defeated Risa Sera via submission to retain the World of Stardom Championship due to the rest of the Prominence throwing in a towel.
 Syuri secured her fifth defense in a row.
 Momo Watanabe stepped up to challenge her for the "red belt" at Stardom Fight in the Top on June 26.